Why Web Accessibility is Important When Building a Site

 Customers Always Come First

-As reported by Inc., Jezz Bezos once said, “The most important single thing is to focus obsessively on the customer.”
+As reported by Inc., Jeff Bezos once said, “The most important single thing is to focus obsessively on the customer.”

 Prioritizing web accessibility puts the focus on the customer.
 It’s the right thing to do AND a wise business decision.
 The two aren’t mutually exclusive.